param373r/3L3Y3/README.md

 # 3L3Y3

-Spelled _Eli_, and is a port scanner to scan the network.
+Spelled _Eli_, is a port scanner to scan the network.
 Ranging from individual IP addresses to scanning the whole website for open ports, _eli_ can be pretty efficient at this.
 Feel free to use and modify the tool under MIT License.

 ## About
 __Important__: The main reason for me to create this tool was frustration...That of nmap pings getting blocked everytime I went to test a website.
 So I thought to create a private tool which instead of sending packets with NMAP signature on them, will send a blank requests to ports which will not get blocked by the server.
 Plus point: This is less suspicious than nmapping the host.
 Below is some more about the tool